Sun-Jc/EtherLend/server/README.md

 you have a truffle application serving at port `8090`

+### node.js server

-3. run a node.js server to receive http request from Android app, interact with testrpc by web3.js, return the result to Android
+run a node.js server to receive http request from Android app, interact with testrpc by web3.js, return the result to Android

 ```
 cd server && nodemon server.js